zjugxz/zjugxz.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper “EarVoice ”on earable sensing was accepted by <strong>ACM MobiSys 2024 !</strong>
+Our paper "EarVoice" on earable sensing was accepted by <strong>ACM MobiSys 2024 !</strong>